Website Manager

 1. Bleeding must be stopped, the open wound covered, and the uniform changed if there is blood on it before the athlete may continue.

-2. Routinely use gloves to prevent mucous membrane exposure when contact with blood or other body fluids is anticipated (provided in first-aid kit).
+2. Routinely use gloves to prevent mucous membrane exposure when contact with blood or other body fluids is anticipated (provided in first-aid kits).

-3. Immediately wash hands and other skin surface if contaminated with blood.
+3. Immediately wash hands and other skin surfaces if contaminated with blood.

 4. Clean all blood contaminated surfaces and equipment.